-The initiator activity corresponds to the boolean member m\activity that indicates if the initiator is currently active.
-This boolean variable is used by the arbitration threads i.e. true, wants to participate in the arbitration in the interconnect) or inactive (i.e. false, does not want to participate in the arbitration in the interconnect).
-The corresponding access functions are setActivity() and getActivity().
+The boolean member variable m\activity indicates if the initiator is currently active.
+It is used by the arbitration threads contained in the vci\vgmn interconnect, as described in section E. The corresponding access functions are setActivity() and getActivity().

-The execLoop() method, describing the initiator behaviour must be declared as a member function of the my\initiator class.
+The execLoop() method, describing the initiator behaviour must be declared as a member function.